philanc/ple/README.md

 It is written and tested with Lua 5.3. (there may be one or two goto and labels, and integer divisions somewhere...).

 PLE has been inspired by Antirez' [Kilo](https://github.com/antirez/kilo) editor.
-PLE structure and code have nothing to do with Kilo, but the idea to directly use standard ANSI sequences and bypass the usual terminfo and ncurses libraries is inspired by Kilo (and also by Antirez' more established [linenoise](https://github.com/antirez/linenoise) library)
+PLE structure and code have nothing to do with Kilo, but the idea to directly use standard ANSI sequences and bypass the usual terminfo and ncurses libraries comes in part from Kilo (and also from Antirez' more established [linenoise](https://github.com/antirez/linenoise) library)

 ### Limitations